-NOTE: Assessment methods (see NSCV Part B) applicable to servicing of safety equipment tend to be rigorous to promote reliability of performance.
+NOTE: Assessment methods applicable to servicing of safety equipment tend to be rigorous to promote reliability of performance.
 Special diligence is needed to avoid the possibility of equipment failing to perform at time of need.
 In addition to the need for rigorous assessment, options for equivalent solutions may be limited by enabling legislation.